anthonyckleung/ai-engineering-bootcamp/documentation/project_design/README.md

 * End-users: Fraud Analysts
-* Purpose: Identify whether a job posting is real or fake (fraudulent)
+* Purpose: Identify whether a job posting is real or fake (fraudulent) and perform text analysis to identify possible fraudulent indicators.

 ## Data & Knowledge